Generic Name: peginterferon alfa-2a (peg-IN-ter-FEER-on AL-fa)

 - Pegasys has benzyl alcohol in it.
 Do not use it in NEWBORNS or INFANTS.
 It may cause serious and sometimes fatal nervous system problems and other side effects.

 - PREGNANCY and BREAST-FEEDING: If you are able to become pregnant, talk with your doctor or pharmacist about the use of effective birth control while using Pegasys.
 If you become pregnant, contact your doctor immediately.
 You will need to discuss the benefits and risks of using Pegasys while you are pregnant.
-Use of Pegasys with ribavirin during pregnancy has resulted in birth defects and fetal death.
 It is not known if Pegasys is found in breast milk.
 Do not breast-feed while taking Pegasys.

 Possible side effects of Pegasys: